emre-oral/emre_website/content/_index.md

 <!-- Home Section -->
 <div id="home"></div>

-## Hi !
+Welcome!
 I am a PhD candidate in Economics at University of Mannheim.
-I'm interested in applied microeconomics, in particular public economics, and I currently work on behavioral social insurance topics.
+I am interested in public economics, behavioral economics, labor economics and political economy.
+I currently work on questions around retirement and pensions.

-Before coming to Mannheim, I completed an MSc in Quantitative Economics at LMU Munich and a BSc in Maths at Koç University, Istanbul.
+Before coming to Mannheim, I completed an M.Sc. in Quantitative Economics at LMU Munich and Bachelors in Mathematics and Economics at Koç University, Istanbul.

 ## Contact